 When you choose the first option you really dive into it and you’ll learn a lot in little time.
 The spread out courses make you able to process what you learn.
 In between the lessons you can study and Google to understand things better.
 Especially useful for philosophy because there will be a lot of new terms.

-Generally speaking, avoid courses in three weeks. apparently it is allowed to offer a ytt-200 in 21 days (arrival, last day and days off included) by putting a lot of “self study” in the curriculum (unless there are clear pre-study requirements, where do the participants find the time?), but 4 weeks is a lot more reasonable and already intensive (do the math yourself)
+Generally speaking, avoid courses in three weeks.
+Apparently it is allowed to offer a ytt-200 in 21 days (arrival, last day and days off included) by putting a lot of “self study” in the curriculum. (unless there are clear pre-study requirements, where do the participants find the time?)
+4 weeks is a lot more reasonable and already intensive (do the math yourself)

 Think about your budget and the place

 Choosing a YTT registered with Yoga Alliance makes it possible to register yourself as yoga teachers.
 However, it’s not a real quality mark because the only thing the schools have to do is to send them the curriculum (meeting certain requirements) and pay a fee.
 There are no checks, complaint handling board or mystery visits.
 So it’s a nice to have, but the real proof is in the pudding!

 There are two Yoga Alliances which really count (as far as they count) (USA and UK, the last is the more strict).
 Also your own country might have a certification.
 See if you might need it, maybe for insurances).
 For the rest there are a lot of “Alliances” which have even less value.

 Make a long list of YTT’s